Authentic Thai Pork Larb Recipe (Larb Moo)

 Instructions

-• In a pot or pan over low heat, cook the ground pork without oil until done.
-For a saucier dish, add 3 tablespoons of water while cooking.
+• In a pan or pot over low heat, cook the ground pork without oil until fully done.
+For a juicier version, add 3 tbsp water while cooking.

-• Transfer the cooked pork to a mixing bowl, or toss the salad right in the pot, like Thai street food vendors do.
+• Transfer the cooked pork to a mixing bowl, or mix everything right in the pot.

-• Add fish sauce, toasted rice powder, sugar, red pepper flakes, and lime juice to the pork.
-Toss everything together well.
+• Add fish sauce, toasted rice powder, sugar, chili flakes, and lime juice.
+Toss until the pork is evenly seasoned.

-• Add the shallots, culantro, green onions, mint, and coriander.
-Serve your laab moo immediately and enjoy!
+• Mix in the sliced shallots, culantro, green onions, cilantro, and fresh mint.
+Serve immediately with rice!

 Notes